Quantum statistics and self-interference in extended colliders

-The interpretation of recent experiments~\cite{doi:10.1126/science.aaz5601,PhysRevX.13.011031,Lee_2023,bocquillon_coherence_2013} draws on advances in the theory of point-like colliders~\cite{Lee_2022,Han_2016,PhysRevLett.116.156802}.
-Notably, realistic experimental platforms may have resonant levels, caused for instance by multiple tunneling bridges in the collider area.
-(Resonances are routinely observed in the quantum point contact transmission curve, see e.g. Ref.~\cite{PhysRevX.13.011031}.)
+Generalizing to non-point-like colliders, we show here that the above two benchmarks lead to different results and that the choice of a correct benchmark is therefore crucial.
+While the interpretation of recent experiments~\cite{doi:10.1126/science.aaz5601,PhysRevX.13.011031,Lee_2023,bocquillon_coherence_2013} draws on advances in the theory of point-like colliders~\cite{Lee_2022,Han_2016,PhysRevLett.116.156802}, in realistic experimental platforms, the colliders are almost invariably extended.
+They may host resonant levels, caused for instance by multiple tunneling bridges~\cite{PhysRevB.80.035319} or from interaction-induced quantum dot formation~\cite{PhysRevLett.134.076302}, observed in the quantum point contact (QPC) transmission curves~\cite{PhysRevX.13.011031,garg2025enhancedshotnoisegraphene}.
 In such an ``extended collider”, multiple trajectories can connect the source and the drain, and interference effects may distort the statics-based results.

-Generalizing to non-point-like colliders, we show here that the above two benchmarks lead to different results.
-This implies that the choice of a correct benchmark is crucial.
-We find that employing the first benchmark to determine the boson-like or fermion-like nature of the particle-statistics is fundamentally flawed.
+We find that employing the first benchmark to determine the boson-like or fermion-like nature of the particle-statistics is fundamentally flawed for extended colliders.
 One may obtain an \emph{apparent} statistical transmutation~\cite{PhysRevB.99.045430}, i.e. fermions that seemingly tend to bunch.
 The origin of this observation relates to each particle’s self-interference contributions, having nothing to do with quantum statistics.
 Employing the second benchmark, i.e., subtracting the reducible part from the cross-current correlator, one removes single-particle self-interference contributions, leading to a genuine quantum statistics witness.
 Thus, the second benchmark correctly captures the statistics of the colliding particles.
 In a point-like collider, single-particle self-interference terms are absent, which is why the two benchmarks lead to identical results.

-Technically, the presence of self-interference can be identified by evaluating a time-resolved current correlator, which is proportional to the density-density correlation function $g^{(2)}$~\cite{loudon_quantum_2000} [see Eq.~(\ref{eq:g2def})].
-This function represents an efficient tool to distinguish a point-like collider from the extended one.
-Additionally, we show that $g^{(2)}$ (with the appropriate benchmark subtracted) is also sensitive to the mutual statistics and hence can distinguish fermions and bosons.
+From a more practical point of view, we note that the two benchmarks are accessible experimentally.
+By comparing them, we can readily conclude whether the collider at hand is indeed point-like (employing the two benchmarks yields the same result) or extended (the first bench mark indicates more bunching than the second one).